Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/mentions/Mention_multiple_users.md

 ---
 # (Required) Ensure all values are filled up
-name: "Mention multiple users in channel or GM"
+name: "Mention multiple users in the linked channel or GM"
 status: Active
 priority: Normal
 folder: mentions